Welcome to today's edition of the Rush 24-7 podcast.

 Why else prosecute Bush administration officials?

-I guarantee this this this administration and this bunch of people and the the American left here is they they are intent not on wiping out militant Islamism.
+I guarantee this administration and this bunch of people and the American left here is, they are intent not on wiping out militant Islamism.

 They are intent on wiping out any opposition to them in this country.

-And you have to look uh behind the scenes or between the lines, at that as their primary objective to explain what appears to be the unexplainable when it comes to both domestic and foreign policy.
+And you have to look behind the scenes or between the lines at that as their primary objective to explain what appears to be the unexplainable when it comes to both domestic and foreign policy.

 Got to run.